 Well, Leo, thank you so much for being on the show.
 Thank you so much for everything you do, for all your information.
 Really, there’s so much value, I think, and in the space that a lot of people get overwhelmed by.
 Leo, again, thank you so much.
 Really it was a blast having you on the show.

 Thank you, guys.

 Well, that is all for this week.
 Thank you all for joining us on Follow the Data.
 For more insights and reliable information about how to succeed on Amazon, subscribe to the podcast and also check us out on YouTube.
 I have a series of product discovery walk-throughs up on our channel that will really help you understand how to leverage the tool.
 And if you want to check it out, just search “Viral Launch” on YouTube.
 Go to our page and look for my face.
 So if you’re listening on iTunes and you like what you hear, don’t forget to leave a review and rate the show.
 You can also leave feedback on our Facebook page or tweet at us @viral_launch.
 Use the hashtag #VLFollowtheData.

 And if you have a seller friend who you think would appreciate the show, tag them in your post and send them our way.
 We want to really be a great resource for sellers and the information source in this space.
 So please tell your friends.
 Tell your family.
 Spread the word, and share the show.
 And thank you all again so much for listening.
 And as always, if you want to be featured on the show, or if you have an Amazon-related question, or in conjunction with today’s episode, if you have a question for Leo or another idea for an episode, feel free to leave us a voicemail.
 Our number is 317-721-6590.
 Until next time, remember, the data is out there.

-Are 90% off promotions still effective?
+Are 90% off promotions still effective as an Amazon product launch strategy?
 The question is making its rounds in the Facebook groups, and we’ll answer it now by digging into the data.

 Are 90% Off Promotions Effective?